On January 24, 2009 the museum celebrated its 300th anniversary.

 Celebrating the 300th anniversary of the Central Naval Museum was related to preparations for the least important event - the move to a new building.
 The idea of moving the museum from the Stock Exchange building was announced in autumn 2006.
 It was decided to relocate to the renovated complex of the Kryukov (Marine) barracks, located on the square “Truda”.

 The reconstruction works of the Kryukov barracks funded by the Government of St. Petersburg.
 Construction phase of work was completed in June 2010.

 The total area of the museum complex was about 32 thousand square meters.
-This allows to create a new exhibition in 19 halls, instead of the previous ten, as well as to increase the area of the museum depository.
-The new exhibition is planned to accommodate about four thousand original, including relic, museum objects.
+This allows the creation of a new exhibition in 19 halls, instead of the previous ten, as well as to increase the area of the museum's depository.
+The new exhibition is planned to accommodate about four thousand original museum objects, including relics.

-Create the new museum that meets the latest requirements and standing in a row with the largest maritime museums in the world - it's not easy, but honorable task.
-It will be well represented glorious history of our fleet.
+Creating the new museum that meets the latest requirements and being one the largest maritime museums in the world is not an easy task, but a honorable one.
+It will represent the glorious history of our fleet well.
 The new museum should become a pearl of the sea capital of Russia.